-Make a batch of High Protein Freezer Breakfast Burritos for a quick and easy on-the-go breakfast.
-Whole wheat tortillas are filled with chicken, sausage, eggs, vegetables and cheese, then frozen until ready to eat.
+Make a batch of freezer breakfast burritos for a quick and easy on-the-go breakfast.
+Whole wheat tortillas are filled with chicken, sausage, eggs, vegetables, and cheese, then frozen until ready to eat.

-These high protein freezer breakfast burritos are my secret to an easy and hassle free AM.
-They are filling enough to keep you going all morning, and are filled with protein-packed, flavorful ingredients.
+Freezer breakfast burritos are my secret to easy, hassle free mornings.
+They are filling enough to keep you going all morning and are made with protein-packed, flavorful ingredients.

 You can make an entire batch of 12 freezer burritos in less than an hour, and they will keep for up to 3 months in the freezer.
 There's nothing better than having a hot and filling breakfast without all the extra work.